Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 The answer is complicated.

 Consider the initial conditions of the ICO bubble.
-The bubble was primarily driven by countries in Asia with high savings rate and income inequality—China, Japan, and Korea.
+The bubble was primarily driven by countries in Asia with high savings rates and income inequality—China, Japan, and Korea.
 Over the last decade, we've seen income inequality rising, declines in wage growth for the global middle class, cost diseases elevating the costs of living, and a mass of overeducated young people with shrinking opportunities.
 The ICO bubble was a loud rattling of this cage.

-The most massive wealth creation events in the world took place over the last decade—but it all went to other people.
-[You didn't get any](https://nypost.com/2019/01/29/most-americans-believe-the-economy-is-rigged-to-favor-the-rich-poll/).
+The most massive wealth creation events in the world took place over the last decade—but it all went to other people. [*You* didn't get any](https://nypost.com/2019/01/29/most-americans-believe-the-economy-is-rigged-to-favor-the-rich-poll/).
 The new wave of startups that has subjugated your digital life and attention span: its fruits belong to the nerds in Silicon Valley, not you.
-As the New York Times put it: everyone is getting hilariously rich and you're not.
+As the New York Times put it: [Everyone is Getting Hilariously Rich and You're Not](https://www.nytimes.com/2018/01/13/style/bitcoin-millionaires.html).

 This leads people to wanting to break the rules.
 Why do only the elite of Silicon Valley, the Stanford programmers and MBAs get early access to all these world-changing companies—why not you?